 Social Tango and Performance Tango

-Social tango is a popular dance form catered to the preferences, educational backgrounds, and abilities of everyday individuals.
-It is danced for personal pleasure in crowded milongas under the guidance of the milonga codes.
-Typically danced in close embrace with substantial physical contact, it serves the need for connection and intimacy between genders.
-A spontaneous and improvisational dance, it is danced with uncomplicated and compact steps, allowing dancers to concentrate on the inner aspects such as emotions, intimacy, comfort, and feelings.
-Dancing social tango is a deeply personal and soulful experience.
-What matters is how it feels and not how it looks.
+Social tango is a popular dance form designed to suit the tastes, needs, and abilities of ordinary people.
+It is a spontaneous and improvisational dance, typically danced in close embrace with substantial physical contact, fulfilling the need for connection and intimacy between partners.
+It is danced for personal pleasure in the milongas, guided by the milonga codes.
+While incorporating technical and aesthetic elements, its steps are simple, allowing dancers to focus on inner aspects such as emotions, feelings, intimacy, comfort, and connection.
+Dancing social tango is a deeply personal and soulful experience—what matters is how it feels, not how it looks (see Highbrowism and Populism in Tango).

-Performance tango, on the other hand, is a sophisticated dance form designed for stage performance.
-It is a theatrical rendition of tango, incorporating intricate steps and techniques that are beyond the scope of ordinary individuals but tailored for trained professionals with advanced skills.
-It is a choreographed and rehearsed dance, typically danced in an open dance hold to allow for expansive movement possibilities.
-Its steps are wide, fancy, often dangerous, and demanding ample space.
-Unlike social tango, performance tango is not aimed at providing an intimate, soulful, or personal experience; rather, it serves as a showcase for flashy figures and dazzling movements intended to impress and entertain the audience.
-It does not abide by the milonga codes and is unsuitable for crowded dance floors.
-Safety, comfort and user-friendliness are not its concern.
-What matters is how it looks and not how it feels.
-(See Highbrowism and Populism in Tango.)
+Performance tango, by contrast, is a highbrow dance form created for stage performance.
+It is a theatrical rendition of tango, featuring intricate steps and techniques that exceed the capabilities of most people and are tailored to trained professionals with advanced skills.
+Unlike social tango, this form is choreographed and rehearsed.
+It is typically danced in an open dance hold to allow for expansive movements.
+Its steps are wide, elaborate, and often dangerous, requiring ample space.
+It is not intended to provide an intimate, soulful, or personal experience, but is designed to showcase flashy figures and dazzling movements to entertain an audience.
+Performance tango does not adhere to the milonga codes and is ill-suited for crowded dance floors.
+Safety, comfort, and user-friendliness are not its priorities.
+What matters is how it looks, not how it feels.

-I believe it's not in most people's interest to learn performance tango, especially before they have mastered social tango, because it's a waste of their time and money since very few of them will ever become stage performers, because without the foundation of social tango they can't perform on stage well anyway, and because the bad habits acquired from learning performance tango, such as using arms and hands to lead and follow, the inability to use the torso to communicate, the focus on the look rather than feelings, the disregard of safety and comfort of others, and the difficult movements and dangerous footwork, not only hinder their own enjoyment of social tango, but also cause disturbance to others in the milongas.
+I believe learning performance tango—especially before mastering social tango—is not in the best interest of most students.
+It is a waste of time and money for several reasons: very few students will become stage performers; the bad habits acquired from learning performance tango, such as using arms and hands to lead and follow, the inability to use the torso to communicate, the focus on the look rather than feelings, the disregard of safety and comfort of others, and the difficult movements and dangerous footwork, not only hinder their own enjoyment of social tango, but also cause disturbance to others in the milongas.
+Moreover, without a solid foundation in social tango, high-level performance is unattainable.

-For most students, social tango should be the focus of their learning, because their purpose is to dance in the milongas for pleasure and not on stage to entertain the autience, because they want a user-friendly dance suited to their abilities and not a difficult dance beyond their reach, because they want a dance that serves their need for affinity and intimacy, not a gaudy and uncomfortable dance to show off their ego, and because they want to be a good social dancer and lay a solid foundation before, if ever, they decide to learn performance.
+For most students, social tango should be the focus of their learning.
+This is because their goal is to dance in milongas for enjoyment, not on stage to entertain an audience; they need a user-friendly dance suited to their abilities, not a difficult and inaccessible form; they seek a dance that fulfills their need for connection and intimacy, not a showy, uncomfortable display of ego.
+Furthermore, becoming a good social dancer will provide a solid foundation if they ever decide to pursue performance.

-In the US, social tango and performance tango are mixed, which is the cause of many of the problems in our milongas.
-In Buenos Aires, the two dances are separated.
-Social tango is danced in the milongas.
-Performance tango is danced on stage.
-(See The Styles of Tango.)
-The professionals who dance performance tango on stage will dance social tango exclusively when they go to a milonga.
-Those who teach social tango will say they teach social tango, and those who teach performance tango will say they teach performance tango.
-They don’t hang up a sheep’s head and sell dog meat.
-Separate competitions are organized for each dance.
-I believe that is how it should be elsewhere in the world.
+In the United States, the blending of social tango and performance tango has caused numerous problems in our milongas.
+In Buenos Aires, the two forms are distinct.
+Social tango is danced in the milongas, while performance tango is reserved for the stage (see The Styles of Tango).
+Professional performers who dance performance tango on stage exclusively dance social tango when attending milongas.
+Teachers in Buenos Aires are transparent about what they teach: those who teach social tango specify it as such, and those who teach performance tango make that clear as well.
+They do not “hang up a sheep’s head to sell dog meat.”
+Separate competitions are organized for each form.
+I believe this separation is how tango should be handled everywhere.

 December 18, 2011